top of page

 We use the method of AESTHETIC INQUIRY which isolates a field of data and interprets the aesthetic judgements that can be unified across art forms, and then we turn the whole thing on its head in order to develop hypotheses to explain the law-like recurrences that may appear in the phenomenon.
 We understand this to be RADICAL WORLD-BUILDING.
 The mainstream arts tend to try to avoid the ‘inevitable paradox’ (Lisa Lowe) of operating as radicals within the normalised capitalist system and end up becoming part of the oppressive system.
 Our art speaks from collectively minoritised discourses and experiences while actively and explicitly commenting on the structural conditions within which we work.
 This means we exist in opposites and ‘others’ as a radical arts practice.

-We need an active community for the revolution - creatives, audience, participants, friends, lovers, soul-mates, family.
+We aim to create an active community for the revolution - creatives, audience, participants, friends, lovers, soul-mates, family.
 Through performances of original plays, monthly podcasts, short films and in-person community showcase events we aim to build a community that spreads far across artistic practices, cultures, and personhood.

 This is POWERHOUSE - will you join us?